Blågårds Plads: History

-The square takes its name from a country estate, Blågård (English: Blue House), which was established at the site by Christoffer Gabel in the middle of the 17th century on the grounds of a former brickyard.
+The square takes its name from a country estate, Blågård (English: Blue Manor), which was established at the site by Christoffer Gabel in the middle of the 17th century on the grounds of a former brickyard.
 Later owners included Ulrik Frederik Gyldenløve, Prince Charles and Peter von Scholten.

-In 1827 the owner obtained a license from King Frederick VI to convert the property into an iron foundry.
-From 1852 to 1889, Copenhagen's old fortification ring was gradually decommissioned and the area began to undergo rapid urbanization, becoming one of the densest and poorest parts of the city.
+In 1827 the owner obtained a licence from King Frederick VI to convert the property into an iron foundry.
+From 1852 to 1889, Copenhagen's old fortification ring was gradually decommissioned and the area began to undergo rapid urbanisation, becoming one of the densest and poorest parts of the city.

 The foundry's highly polluting activities posed a severe health hazard and the neighbourhood became known as the Black Square (Danish: Den Sorte Firkant).

-In 1898 the City acquired the property to turn it into a public space.
+In 1898 the city acquired the property to turn it into a public space.
 The first square was laid out in 1902, enclosed by two rows of large-leaved Linden trees.

 In the 1980s, the old buildings on two sides of the square were demolished and replaced by new houses.